digital-peace-talks/Polarizer-App/README.md

 You can also set criteria for the kind of offers you get for one-on-one dialogues.

+Find more details on our [homepage](https://www.digitalpeacetalks.com).
+To see Digital Peace Talks in action, you can try it out at our self-cleaning [sandbox](https://sandbox.dpt.world/).

 ## Technical status (brief)

 We are in an early alpha release mode now.
 There is no machine learning component yet.
 The 3D world has still a flat look.
 This means, that all components (topics, opinions and edges) are arranged on a x-y plane.